tiagofrepereira2012/antispoofing.utils/README.rst

 Using ``pip`` is the easiest (shell commands are marked with a ``$`` signal)::

-  $ pip install antispoofing.lbptop
+  $ pip install antispoofing.utils

 You can also do the same with ``easy_install``::

-  $ easy_install antispoofing.lbptop
+  $ easy_install antispoofing.utils

 This will download and install this package plus any other required dependencies.
 It will also verify if the version of Bob you have installed